jDelille/marvel/README.md

   Finally, copy and pate your public key in the .env file and you should be all set!

-  For more information, head over to https://developer.marvel.com/documentation/authorization for more details.
+  For more information, head over to https://developer.marvel.com/documentation/authorization.